im-tomu/toboot/API-1.0.md

 Toboot Configuration Values
 ---------------------------

-The EFM32HG has 21 interrupt vectors, labeled Vector40, Vector44, Vector48, ..., Vector90.
-This is not divisible by 4, and so your environment will also reserve Vector94, Vector98, and Vector9C.
-Normally these point to a default exception handler, however because these vectors cannot be called we reuse them to act as Toboot configuration values.

-Vector94 (located 94 bytes from the start of your program) is the Toboot Configuration Flag.
-This configures how Toboot behaves.
+The configuration values for Toboot V1.0 are stored at offset 0x94 from the start of the binary image.
+Normally this is where external interrupt vector 21 lives, however the highest interurpt vector on the EFM32HG is 20.
+Therefore, Toboot V1.0 uses this word as the Toboot Configuration Flag to configure how Toboot behaves.
 It is a 32-bit word with the following format:

 ````c++
 0xrrrrLLLL